cjddmut/Blender-Transforms-in-Unity3D/readme.md

 **Alt+S - Reset Scale**

 This will set the local scale of the object to (1, 1, 1).

-### Others ###

-Ctrl+Alt+N Create Empty Child

-Creates an empty child to the selected object, the local position of this child is (0, 0, 0).
-If multiple objects are selected then the active object will become the parent.
-If no objects are selected then a GameObject is created at (0, 0, 0) with no parent.

 ## Transform Edit